Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Best Possible Future.md

 What are some of the Goods that you long to see burst forth?
 - What pragmatic steps might we take to [[Filling Up What Is Lacking|Fill Up What Is Lacking]]?

-Let's build our Vision together and align, as we labor together to Co-Create the New World.
+Let's build our Vision together and align, as we labor together to Co-Create the [[New World]].
 ___

 So given [[Where We Are]], how do we get to [[Where We Are Going]]?
 How can we possibly cross the chasm that lies between the Old World of captivity and the Land of Promise?